 Enter the national park area at the Piazzale

-A big information board near the bus stops displays all walking trails around the craters.
+A large information board near the bus stops displays all walking trails around the craters.
 According to the official website, nine walking trails are available in the national park.
 The No. 5 trail is the most popular route among visitors.
 It goes around the rim of the crater.

 Get the tickets

 There was neither a ticket office in sight nor a sign showing where to get the tickets.
 One person on the roadside seemed to be responsible for the ticket selling as many tourists bought the tickets from him.
-He also confirmed to us that the entrance ticket to the national park includes the visit to the crater.
+He also informed us that the entrance ticket to the national park includes the visit to the crater.

 Shops and Toilet

 A few hundred meters further down the road, we saw an unpaved square (Piazzale).
 A shop sells some souvenirs, some simple snacks, and drinks.
-Toilets were very dirty, no paper and no water.
+Toilets were dirty, no paper and no water.
 Nevertheless, it’s better to use the chance because there is no toilet available after the entrance bar.